Vehicular automation: Delivery drones

 However, most countries seem to be struggling on the integration of drones for commercial uses into their aviation regulatory frameworks.
 Thus, constraints are placed on the use of those drones such as that they must be operating within the visual line of sight (VLOS) of the pilot and thus limiting their potential range.
 This would be the case of the Netherlands and Belgium.
-Most countries do let pilot operate outside the VLOS but is subject to restrictions and pilot ratings, which would be the case of the US.
+Most countries let pilots operate outside the VLOS but is subject to restrictions and pilot ratings, which would be the case of the US.

 The general trend is that legislation is moving fast and laws are constantly being reevaluated.
 Countries are moving towards a more permissive approach but the industry still lacks infrastructures to ensure the success of such a transition.
-To provide safety and efficiency, specialized training courses, pilot exams (type of UAV and flying conditions) as well as liability management measures regarding insurances have to be developed.
+To provide safety and efficiency, specialized training courses, pilot exams (type of UAV and flying conditions) as well as liability management measures regarding insurances may need to be developed.

-There is a sense of urgency that breathes from this innovation as competition is high and companies lobby to integrate them rapidly in their products and services offerings.
+There is a sense of urgency related to this innovation as competition is high and companies lobby to integrate them rapidly in their products and services offerings.
 Since June 2017, the US Senate legislation reauthorized the Federal Aviation Administration and the Department of Transportation to create a carrier certificate allowing for package deliveries by drones.

 Watercraft

-Autonomous boats can provide security, do research, or perform hazardous or repetitive tasks (such as guiding a large ship into a harbor or transporting cargo).
+Autonomous boats can provide security, perform research, or conduct hazardous or repetitive tasks (such as guiding a large ship into a harbor or transporting cargo).

-Sea Machines

-Sea Machines offers an autonomous system for workboats.
-While it does require a human operator to oversee its actions, the system takes care of a lot of active domain perception and navigation duties that normally a few members of the crew would have to do.
-They use AI to have situational awareness for different ships within the route.
-They utilize camera, lidar, and proprietary software to inform the operator of its status.

-Buffalo Automation

-Buffalo Automation, a team formed from the University of Buffalo, creates technology for semi-autonomous features for boats.
-They started out creating navigation assist technologies for freighters called AutoMate, which is like having another very experienced “first mate” that will look out for the ship.
-The system helps make twists and turns of difficult waterways.